-To help you find out more about our buyer’s agent services, here are the answers to the following common questions.
+To help you find out more about buying a house in Perth and our services, here are the answers to the following common questions.
 For any additional questions you can send us an enquiry or call us to discuss your particular requirements.

 Q. We want to buy a property in Western Australia and have heard that the property purchase process is very different from the rest of the world.
 It also differs from other states in Australia.
 Is it true that solicitors are not involved in this process?